James Madison High School’s

 Robotics Team in Vienna, VA

-Madison Robotics is a competitive robotics team from James Madison High School in Vienna, VA, officially participating in the FIRST® Robotics Competition as Team 620.
-Every year, students work together to design and build a new robot from the ground up for an annual challenge.
-Our members develop important STEM and teamwork skills, working to become the industry leaders of the future.
+Madison Robotics is a competitive robotics team from James Madison High School in Vienna, VA, and participates in the FIRST® Robotics Competition program as Team 620.
+Every year, students work with the help of industry mentors to design and build a new robot from the ground up.
+Team members learn important technical and teamwork skills, including engineering, electronics, programming, and more.

 What is the FIRST® Robotics Competition?